Sur0v/Manta-Network-Case-with-FrontEnd-Design/README.md

 Instructions:
 1.Download all 3 files
 2.Place the files in same folder
-3.Run python script (Json files will be created in the same folder, do not worry) 4.Click index.html to see the interface
+3.Run python script (.json & .xlsx files will be created in the same folder, do not worry) 4.Click index.html to see the interface .
+(Better option: in VSCode click html.file and select &Go Live,https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)